Qays–Yaman rivalry: Palestine

 Qays–Yaman affiliation in Palestine had an extensive history.
 However, many who adhered to either Qays and Yaman, including some of the factions' leading families, such as the Abu Ghosh, were not ethnic Arabs, but of Circassian, Kurdish or Turkmen stock.
 Meanwhile, families that did claim Arab origin chose allegiance with either Qays or Yaman without much consideration to their north or south Arabian lineage; sometimes, branches of the same clan adhered to different factions because of intra-family disputes.
 Bedouin tribes, peasant clans and townspeople all identified with one or the other faction, including families whose origins were not clear.

 According to Marom, "In the eighteenth century, the hinterland of Nablus suffered from civil strife due to the Qays (northern Arabians) and Yaman (southern Arabians) rivalry.
-Most of society—including fellahin (the peasantry), Bedouins and ahl al-mudun (townsfolk) was afliated with one of these factions.
+Most of society—including fellahin (the peasantry), Bedouins and ahl al-mudun (townsfolk) was affiliated with one of these factions.
 The strife disrupted rural life, precipitating emigration and village formation in areas that were less densely populated".
 Indeed, according to historian Ihsan al-Nimr, the northern section of Jabal Nablus was designated for the Yaman, while the southern part was given to Qays by Mamluk sultan an-Nasir Muhammad (r.
 1293–1340, with interruption).
 During Ottoman rule throughout the 16th century, there were frequent clashes between families across Palestine based on Qays–Yaman divisions.
 Most of the fighting was concentrated in the hinterlands of Nablus and Jerusalem during the 18th and 19th centuries.

 List of Qays–Yaman affiliations

-As seen in sources from the 18th and 19th centuries, the tribal division is shown in the following examples:
+As seen in sources from the 18th and 19th centuries by labor zionist Yitzchak Ben-Tzvi, the tribal division is shown in the following examples: